SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Experiment

 All experiments were conducted using PyTorch on a workstation equipped with dual NVIDIA RTX A6000 GPUs (48GB VRAM each).
 Mixed-precision FP16 computation was employed to reduce memory consumption and improve training efficiency.
-The SwinIFS model accepts an eight-channel input consisting of RGB image data and five landmark heatmaps.
+The SwinIFS model takes an eight-channel input comprising RGB image data and five landmark heatmaps.
 It processes the input through a shallow convolutional feature extractor, six Residual Swin Transformer Blocks, and a PixelShuffle-based reconstruction module to generate outputs at a resolution of $128\times128$.

 The model is trained from scratch without any pretrained face SR weights.
-Convolutional layers are initialized with the initialization, and transformer layers are initialized with truncated normal initialization to ensure stable optimization.
+Convolutional layers are initialized using the default initialization, and transformer layers are initialized using truncated normal initialization to ensure stable optimization.
 Training is performed using the Adam optimizer with $(\beta_1,\beta_2)=(0.9,0.999)$ and an initial learning rate of $10^{-4}$.
 A MultiStepLR schedule is applied with decay milestones at 250,000 and 400,000 iterations.The loss function is a weighted combination of $\ell_1$ reconstruction loss and VGG-based perceptual loss, with weights $(\lambda_{\ell_1},\lambda_2)=(1.0,0.1)$.

 All images are normalized to the $[0,1]$ range, and no data augmentation techniques, such as flipping or rotation, are applied.
 To maintain deterministic behavior, NumPy, PyTorch, and CUDA are configured with fixed random seeds, and CuDNN is configured in deterministic mode.
 Periodic checkpointing and TensorBoard logging are used to monitor loss curves and evaluation metrics throughout training.
 This experimental configuration ensures reproducibility, fairness, and consistency across all comparisons presented in the following sections.
 The results reported next highlight the strengths of SwinIFS in both objective and perceptual evaluation settings.